tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 * This requires users to use an additional symbol.

-The following discussion is tentatively based on option 1, where a simple callable is taken.
+The following discussion is based on option 1, where a simple callable is taken.

-###### Implication on no strategy/other strategies
+##### Implication on no strategy/other strategies

 If `model.fit` is allowed to take a `dataset_fn`, use cases for synchronous strategies, and no strategy, can be readily applied.
-That is, when a dataset is needed, the `callable` is provided to `distribute_datasets_from_function` to obtain a distributed `dataset`, and the remaining workflow will apply.
+That is, when a dataset is needed, the `callable` is inspected: 1) if the `callable` expects an argument (which is supposed to be the input context), we directly provide it to `distribute_datasets_from_function`, or 2) if the `callable` does not expect an argument, we wrap it in a function which is then provided to `distribute_datasets_from_function`.
+In either case, we end up obtaining a distributed `dataset`, and the remaining workflow will apply.

-###### Signature of `dataset_fn`
+##### Signature of `dataset_fn`

 The signature (input argument and return value) of `dataset_fn` taken by `model.fit` should basically follow the signature `ClusterCoordinator.create_per_worker_dataset` takes.
 There has been discussion around whether that should take an `InputContext` for effective sharding.
 Current decision is that it does not, since we do not expect users to shard the dataset considering workers can get preempted.

-##### `dataset` path

-###### General support of `dataset` in `ClusterCoordinator`

-To support the existing `model.fit` API contract where a `dataset` is taken, it should be preferred that `ClusterCoordinator` provides native `dataset` support, which `model.fit` can readily use, rather than `model.fit` implementing replication logic to accommodate that.
-Similar to `experimental_distribute_dataset` API, `ClusterCoordinator` can use `tf.data`’s `replicate` API to serialize the dataset graph, and unserialize onto workers.

-###### Resource placement

-When using Keras preprocessing layers (KPL), read-only resources are created at layer creation, which ends up being placed at the coordinator.
-However, tf.data replicate API does not support the resources referenced in the dataset graph to be accessed once serialized and deserialized, as opposed to dataset_fn case where resources can still be accessed, in the remotely executed dataset_fn.
-This imposes limitations on dataset path to use cases where resources are not used, and KPL usage is thus excluded.

-###### Conclusion: Initial focus on `dataset_fn` path

-Although `dataset` path is concurrently explored to provide compatibility with other strategies, `dataset_fn` path would be the initial focus due to the `dataset` path’s complication brought by the need of replicating dataset to workers.
-This is also to make sure we get to the bottom and user experience can be delivered end-to-end.

-Previous discussion indicates that although an API modification is needed, the simplicity and less overhead may well justify such callable support.
-Moreover, with dataset replication, in the past we have observed more memory consumption, less flexibility for user’s dataset transformation, and suboptimal performance.
-Plus, as discussed above, there are certain limitations of the `dataset` path on what can be supported.

-All following sections are based on the aforementioned `dataset_fn` path, and will be updated when the `dataset` path is more understood.

 #### The setup of `ClusterCoordinator`